rsksmart/devportal-1.0/_quick-start/step5-run-smart-contract.md

 This should print out an object containing transaction data.

-Finally, let us check the account balances to ensure that everything went smoothly:
+Finally, let's check the account balances to ensure that everything went smoothly:

 ```javascript-repl